brodycj/cordova-sqlite-legacy/README.md

 Plugin version with legacy support for Windows 8.1 / Windows Phone 8.1, along with limited extra features: REGEXP (Android/iOS/macOS), BASE64, and pre-populated databases

-This plugin version branch uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
+This plugin version branch uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-ext-deps` via npm.

 **NOTICE:** WP8 is no longer supported by this plugin version.
 WP8 supported in [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support).